Used and loved by millions

 Common error

-Avoid using "by the same token" when the connection between the ideas is weak or nonexistent; ensure the relationship is clear and logical.
+Avoid using "by the same token" when the subsequent point is not directly related to the previous one, ensuring the connection is clear and logical.

 Antonio Rotolo, PhD - Digital Humanist | Computational Linguist | CEO @Ludwig.guru